-When your wisdom teeth rear their heads and start causing dental issues, one of the wisest things you can do is get them removed. is here to help you remove pesky wisdom teeth so the health of your teeth and gums can flourish without interruption.
+When your wisdom teeth rear their heads and start causing dental issues, one of the wisest things you can do is get them removed.
+Our team is here to help you remove pesky wisdom teeth so the health of your teeth and gums can flourish without interruption.
 Don’t worry; you won’t lose any intelligence once they’ve been removed.
 You will feel better, though!
 If they are bothering you, visit us at Springs Village Dentistry for a consultation and get back on the road to a happy, healthy smile.

 What are wisdom teeth and why do we have them?
 It’s believed that our ancestors once used their wisdom teeth to help grind food easier.
 As the world advanced and our diets became less rudimentary, we used them less and less.
 Due to evolution, not everyone has these vestigial teeth now.
 There are also people who have their wisdom teeth and haven’t experienced any complications with them.
 Unfortunately, they have a habit of coming in at odd angles or becoming impacted.
 This can cause: